-- 5.11 The size of the NLBP site enables development to define its own character in particular in the higher density central zone.
+- 5.11 The size of the NLBP site enables development to define its own character in particular in the higher density zone.
 The lower density zones should consider the surrounding suburban setting where building footprints are small and two or three storeys in height.
-Lower density suburban character will need to persist into the site from the boundaries in part reflecting other design factors; scale/massing, privacy, overlooking, and local views, whilst providing a transition to the higher density development. - 5.12 The mature trees within the site are a particularly important aspect of the sites character and it is considered that the retention of as many of the trees within any landscaping proposals for the site is vital in order to achieve the vision for this area.
-Given that the trees are one of the principle features of the site when viewed from surrounding streets this will also help retain the wider amenity value. - 5.13 The potential scale of the new school zone located in the south east corner of the site adjacent to residential housing will also need careful consideration.
-Through an innovative design the impact in terms of scale on the Edwardian terraced properties will need to be addressed and any adverse effects such as orientation will require mitigation.
-Design must also consider privacy and overlooking issues. - 5.14 It is envisaged that the proposed development of the site will have a build-out period of at least 5 to 10 years.
-The delivery of non-residential floorspace will therefore need to be considered in relation to the delivery of residential as part of a phasing plan.
+Lower density suburban character will need to persist into the site from the boundaries in part reflecting other design factors; scale/massing, privacy, overlooking, and local views, whilst providing a transition to the higher density development. - 5.12 Local Plan policy DM6 sets out the Council's approach to managing tall buildings in Barnet.
+There is a clear direction that they should be restricted to strategic locations within the borough.
+As this site is not within a strategic location, tall buildings are not envisioned in this location.
+The implication of this policy is that development of 8 storeys or more in height will not be supported. - 5.13 Density should have regard to Table 3.2 of the London Plan, which guides density in terms of the surrounding character of the area, and access to public transport.
+The NLBP is considered to be generally suburban, while the Public Transport Access Level (PTAL) is at present between 1-2.
+Therefore, density ranging between 35-95 units per hectare across the site is appropriate. - 5.14 The mature trees and pond within the site are particularly important aspects of the sites character and it is considered that the retention of as many of thethese features within any landscaping proposals for the site is vital in order to achieve the vision for this area.
+Given that the trees are one of the principle features of the site when viewed from surrounding streets, the introduction of new tree planting will be encouraged, providing natural landscaping and reflecting the character of surrounding residential areas. - 5.15 The potential scale of the new school zone located in the south east corner of the site adjacent to residential housing will also need careful consideration.
+Through an innovative design, the impact in terms of scale on the neighbouring terraced properties will need to be addressed and any adverse effects such as orientation will require mitigation.
+Design must also consider privacy and overlooking issues. - 5.16 It is envisaged that the proposed development of the site will have a build-out period of at least 5 to 10 years.
+The delivery of non-residential floorspace will therefore need to be considered in relation to the delivery of residential use, as part of a phasing plan.
 This will help ensure that community needs are met with the provision of necessary infrastructure.